Reiss Nelson: 2024–2026: Fulham and Brentford loans

+Return to Feyenoord

+On 2 September 2026, Nelson rejoined Eredivisie club Feyenoord, signing a one-year contract.

 International career

 Nelson was first picked to represent England in November 2014, when the under-16 coach Steve Cooper selected Nelson to be a part of his 18-man squad to play Scotland on 20 November.
 He subsequently made his youth international debut starting the match which England won 2–1.
 Nelson was included in Cooper's squad for the 2016 UEFA European Under-17 Championship, and he helped England reach the quarter-finals where they were knocked out by Spain; Nelson was named in the Team of the Tournament for his performances with England.
 During the under-19's 2018 UEFA European championship qualification campaign, Nelson scored twice against Hungary in March 2018.
 Despite England qualifying for the tournament, he was one of a number of players withdrawn from selection for the tournament by their club.
 On his under-21 debut against Andorra, he scored the sixth goal in England's 7–0 win at the Proact Stadium; the win sealed the team's qualification for the 2019 UEFA European Under-21 Championship.
 During the tournament, Nelson made only one appearance, a 3–3 draw against Croatia in the group stage; he scored England's first goal from a penalty, but it was not enough for England to qualify for the knockout stage.